Community-Based Advisory Council

 - Christine Newman is the Associate State Director for Community Outreach at AARP NJ.

-- Myrtha Nicolas is a Supervising Program Development Specialist for the Hudson County Office on Aging, Ms. Nicolas develops and carries out procedures necessary to maintain social and home-based services in the community.
-She supervises a team of case managers while evaluating and recommending policies concerning the feasibility of new programs.
+- Myrtha Nicolas is retired after serving as a Supervising Program Development Specialist for the Hudson County Office on Aging for many years.
+Ms. Nicolas developed and carried out procedures necessary to maintain social and home-based services in the community.
+She supervised a team of case managers while evaluating and recommending policies concerning the feasibility of new programs.

 - Nydia Ortiz is a Case Manager for the Urban League of Hudson County.